 Medical Reserve Corps Volunteers

-If you are a medical professional seeking to serve your community, the Medical Reserve Corps (MRC) might be the perfect volunteer opportunity for you.
-The MRC is an organization of licensed health and medical professionals who volunteer and assist public health staff in the event of an emergency.
+If you are seeking a meaningful way to serve your community, the Medical Reserve Corps (MRC) might be the perfect volunteer opportunity for you.
+The MRC is an organization of licensed health and medical professionals and non-Healthcare professionals who volunteer and assist public health staff in the event of an emergency.

 Washington County MRC is comprised of licensed healthcare professionals from a variety of disciplines which include alternative care providers.
-Volunteers participate in training activities, community outreach, and emergency response.
+Non-Healthcare volunteers include engineers, IT, communications and many other professions.
+Our volunteers participate in fun and useful training activities, community outreach and, when the situation arises, emergency response.

-Washington County's MRC Unit is one of 15 units in Oregon.
+Washington County's MRC Unit is one of 14 units in Oregon and one of the most active in the state.
 Read about the National MRC inception, interesting facts and data on the Medical Reserve Corps Fact Sheet (PDF).